SwissDataScienceCenter/renku/docs/user/setup.rst

 .. include:: ./development-note.rst

-You can get going with Renga in a few minutes by using our pre-built images:
+You can get going with Renku in a few minutes by using our pre-built images:

 .. code-block:: console

-    $ cd renga
+    $ cd renku
     $ make start

-Once the script completes, you can go to http://renga.local to see the browser front-end.
+Once the script completes, you can go to http://renku.local to see the browser front-end.

 Using the default configuration, you can login to all services using